 15.3 The office of the trustee shall be vacated:

-- If the trustee dies or becomes a lunatic or of unsound mind.
+- If the trustee dies, lacks mental capacity, or becomes of unsound mind.

 - If he or she is absent from the Republic of Singapore for a period of more than one year.